-In December 2014 the VCASNY becomes a chapter of the United States Field Artillery Association, and it’s the only chapter in New York City
+In December 2014 the VCASNY became a chapter of the United States Field Artillery Association, the only chapter in New York City.

 On November 2, 2009 the Veteran Corps of Artillery participated in New York City’s official welcome for the newly constructed naval vessel, USS New York built with steel from the World Trade Center.
 During the welcoming, held near Ground Zero, the ship paused off Battery Park to fire a 21 gun salute, as it sailed up the Hudson River to the commissioning ceremony.

 In October of 2008, the Corps helped plan and conduct the re-dedication for the 100th anniversary of the Prison Ship Martyrs’ Monument in Fort Greene Park, Brooklyn.
 In remembrance to the thousands of American soldiers and sailors held as prisoners of war who suffered and died on board the prison ships anchored off Brooklyn during the American Revolutionary War

 On November 25, 2008 the VCA led the march of all United States military units through lower Manhattan for the 225th commemoration of Evacuation Day.

 Volunteers from The Veteran Corps of Artillery assisted the 88th Brigade New York Guard immediately following the attacks on September 11.
 Corps members worked from the 7th Regiment Armory at the New York National Guard’s emergency operations center.

 On July 3, 1999 The VCA firing battery welcomed an international naval flotilla, firing salutes from Fort Hamilton and the following day welcomed the tall ships review breaking with tradition by special request of the U.S. Army and fired its traditional July 4 50 round salute from Fort Hamilton in Brooklyn